Seven Steps on Converting Your Australian Visitor Visa to a Partner Visa

 Once you have lodged your application, you should keep uploading documents to show that your relationship is genuine and continuing.
 You can do this on a monthly basis to keep the Department of Home Affairs updated about your relationship.

 Also, you must pay close attention to your application progress.
-Check your email and your Immi Account regularly as the Department of Home Affairs might request for further information or documents, for example, requesting you to do a health examination or provide a police certificate from your home country.
-Ensure to complete any requests within the deadline.
+Check your email and Immi Account regularly as the Department of Home Affairs might request further information or documents, such as requesting you to do a health examination or provide a police certificate from your home country.
+Be sure to complete any requests by the deadline.

 How Much Money You Need To Prepare